mengxinayan/OSTEP-note-homework-code/Virtualization/CPU/homework/ch4-simulation.md

 # ch4 Processes Homework and Solution

-If you just want to read the answers, please visit [here](../solution.md).
+If you just want to read the answers, that is a simple version for solutions, please visit [here](../solution.md).

 ## Homework (Simulation)